Guyra Snowfalls

 northwards from a low pressure system near Sydney produced the very cold

-few very light showers of snow mixed with rain (sleet) during the morning.
-The
+light showers of snow mixed with rain (sleet) during the morning.
+The maximum

 Photographs of this event by Australian Severe Weather here.